 Over half the companies in the S+B survey reported that their innovation strategy was misaligned with their business strategy.
 Need seeker companies, on the other hand, had innovation strategies that were driven from the highest levels in the organization.
 This emphasis naturally led to a highly coherent agenda of innovation between research teams and product operations, allowing extremely efficient utilization of research resources.

 It means getting serious about the culture-strategy connection — in many cases your organization’s OS may not be functioning at its best.
 Here are four ways to give your company’s OS an upgrade:

 - Culture trumps investment, so invest in culture.
 There are certain capital-intensive or highly-regulated industries that will always require larger investments to play, but a remarkable number of industries are now more accessible to disruptive startups than ever before.
 This means that culture is the differentiator and should be built as carefully as any other intellectual asset.

 - Take the alignment between R&D and the rest of the organization seriously.
-There is tremendous value in managing this boundary well.
-Invest significant time in moderating the discussion between your research teams and product teams there will be a tremendous payoff.
+There is tremendous value in managing this boundary well, so invest significant time in moderating the discussion between your research teams and product teams and there will be a tremendous payoff.
 Too small to have in house R&D?
-No issue, in this day of open innovation, there is solid research and lessons learned from the open source community that can help you get engaged.
+No issue, in this day of open innovation – there is solid research and lessons learned from the open source community that can help you get engaged.

 Culture is a high-stakes balancing act.